BCCHR-trainee-omics-group/StudyGroup/workshops/2021-16-02_intro_to_github/TOG_git_tutorial.md

 understanding once we start trying things out for real, starting now\!

 ### Create

-**Update 14 January 2021** *Skip the create step for this deliverable;
-instead use the private repo that was created for you (named `zz_Your-Name_STAT540_2021W2`) - refer back to these instructions in your future work when you’d like to create a new repo.*

 To create a repository, go to [GitHub](https://github.com/).
 If you’re logged in, you should see a “New repository” button on your home screen.